Robust Federated Inference: Experiments

 \textbf{Reproducibility and reusability.} We conduct each experiment with five random seeds, and report the mean and the standard deviation.
-All details on the experimental setup and hyperparameters are included in \Cref{sec:appendix_additional_details}.
-All clean accuracy values (\ie for $f = 0$) are reported in \Cref{tab:clean_acc_static_aggs,tab:clean_acc_baselines}.
+Our code is also available for reproducibility and reusability\footnote{\url{https://github.com/sacs-epfl/robust-federated-inference}}.
+We include additional details on the experimental setup and hyperparameters in \Cref{sec:appendix_additional_details}.
+All clean accuracy values (\ie for $f = 0$) are included in \Cref{tab:clean_acc_static_aggs,tab:clean_acc_baselines} (\Cref{subsec:appendix_clean_accuracy}).